tbrowder/FontFactory-TT/README.md

 Installation
 ============

+### Preparation

 First, ensure your host has the `fontconfig` and `freetype` system libraries installed.
-(They should be automatically installed by `zef` as required modules `Font::Freetype` and `FontConfig`).
+(They should be automatically installed by `zef` as they are prequisites for required modules `Font::Freetype` and `FontConfig`).
 Then, before installing this module, you should add any additional desired fonts such those available as packages for your system (for example, the Google Noto fonts are available in Debian package `fonts-noto`).

-To get all the Google fonts, download them in a single, 1.1 Gb file: `wget https://github.com/google/fonts/archive/main.zip`.
-Then, as root, move the file into the recommended directory and unpack it:

-    # mv main.zip /usr/local/share/fonts
-    # cd /usr/local/share/fonts
-    # unzip main.zip
-    ...
-    # rm main.zip
-    # find . -type f -exec chmod -R 644 {} \;
-    # fc-cache

 To get a look at how your fonts appear when printed, install the program `fntsample` (Debian package name is the same) and use it with a desired font file name to get a detailed sample on an output PDF file.
 See [https://fntsample.sourceforge.net](https://fntsample.sourceforge.net) for details.

+### Install with `zef`

 When you are satisfied with your font collection, proceed with `zef install FontFactory`.